Events at the Hall

 Basket Weaving - Gwehyddu Basged

-On this one day course you will learn to weave a round basket with your own hands!
+On this two day course you will learn to weave a either a traditional round shopping basket or a storage basket with integrated handles.

 All materials and tools will be provided, plus tea, coffee and biscuits.
-Please bring your own lunch.
+Please bring a pack lunch.

-To reserve your place and to arrange payment, please email : maggie.evans4@btinternet.com
+To be added to the waiting list, please email : maggie.evans4@btinternet.com

 Licensed Bar